hamzaugursumer/8WeekSqlChallenge/Case Study #3 - Foodie Fİ/README.md

 5-Foodie Fi kullanımınıızı 1-5 arasında puanlasanız kaç verirsiniz ?

-## 5. What business levers could the Foodie-Fi team use to reduce the customer churn rate?
+:unlock: ## 5.
+What business levers could the Foodie-Fi team use to reduce the customer churn rate?
 How would you validate the effectiveness of your ideas?
 ### (Foodie-Fi ekibi müşteri kayıp oranını azaltmak için hangi iş kollarını kullanabilir?
 Fikirlerinizin etkinliğini nasıl doğrularsınız?)